ulises-jimenez07/coding_exercises/code_patterns.md

 ### Backtracking (Combinations/Subsets)
 **When to use:** Generate all combinations, subsets, permutations

+**How it works:** Build solutions incrementally by making choices.
+Try adding each element, explore all possibilities with that choice, then remove it and try the next element.
+This systematically explores all combinations by trying every possible path through the decision tree.

 ```python
 def backtrack(start_index, path, result):
     result.append(path[:])  # add current state to result